confuzeus/confuzeus/README.md

 My main tech stack is Python with Django.

 For Javascript I mostly use plain JS or sometimes jQuery.
+I like React as well, if you have one and are looking for contributors, email me ASAP.

 CSS is written in SCSS and my UI framework of choice is Bootstrap.